-I first encountered Blackhead (Tinirau) around 1966, as it is now and has always been, it was a place of immense power, here was a spiritual landscape of Zen ambience.
-At first it was just a place with a huge black headland we simply drove past to get to Brighton and the surf club, but within a few years the attraction became the quality surf; large clean powerful waves that broke with a force beyond the other breaks we rode in the area.
-The huge headland that jutted into the southern ocean acted as a protector sheltering the ocean from a strong north easterly wind while producing offshore winds when other spots were blown out.
-Somehow here the ocean's power was magnified, somehow the topography of the ocean floor gathered the swell focused them into thick southern widow makers, that pounded the unskilled.
+At first it was just a place with a huge black headland we though in a great natural cathedral. simply drove past to get to Brighton and the surf club, but within a few years the attraction became the quality surf; large clean powerful waves that broke with a force beyond the other breaks we rode in the area.
+The huge headland that jutted into the Southern Ocean acted as a protector, sheltering the ocean from a strong north easterly wind while producing offshore winds when other spots were blown out.
+Somehow here the ocean's power was magnified, somehow the topography of the ocean floor gathered the swell focused them into thick southern widow makers, that punished the unskilled.
 But rising from the ocean waters of corduroy swell was an colossal black headland of heavy basalt rock that sat like a gigantean round Budda, silently observing with a presence that could not be ignored.
 Now in the form of large smooth round boulders, fragments of the headland broken off in earlier eras, lay scattered along the point and sandy shore like discarded fingers and toes.
 Indeed, Blackhead was a place of impressive power.

 Blackhead or Tinirau as it was called by the local Maori, is situated a few km south of Dunedin, New Zealand.
-It is a spectacular basalt outcrop that extends several hundred meters into the ocean and before the quarrying activity formed a poetically rounded head that reached majestically several hundred meters above the surrounding ocean.
+It is a meters into the ocean and before the quarrying activity formed a poetically rounded head that reached majestically several hundred meters above the surrounding ocean.
 From the beaches to the south it was a silhouetted exclamation mark on the glowing horizon.
 For anyone driving north towards Dunedin, rounding Brighton's big rock corner at sun rise, it was easy to be distracted and moved by the long line of white sand, the atmosphere of waves, sea mist and spray that led the eye to the dark elegant contour of Blackhead cutting the illumination in the distance.
 The demands of the winding road allowed only a glimpse, but that single glimpse was enough to feel uplifted, empowered.

 However, the headland was more than an elegant two dimensional contour, many of the bluffs contained dramatic columnar basalt twisted and contorted into amazing forms, this was particularly spectacular on the eastern bluffs.
-The seaward tip was crowned with a deep sunken area called the "Roman Baths", a sublime hollowed out natural amphitheatre framed by tall, vertical basalt columns at the back, as a bench for the higher reaching cliff face.
-The floor was of large rounded boulders with a salt water pool protected from the ocean by a shorter stair case like wall of columns on the seaward side that fell down to near sea level.
-Inside the hollowness of the amphitheatre where columns formed a solid stone ring, one felt as though in a great
+The seaward tip was crowned with a deep sunken area called the Roman Baths, a sublime hollowed out natural amphitheater framed by tall, vertical basalt columns at the back, as a bench for the higher reaching cliff face.
+The floor was of large rounded boulders with a salt water pool protected from the ocean by a shorter stair case like wall of